Sodium hyaluronate: Intra-articular injection

 It is used to treat knee pain in patients with osteoarthritis who have not received relief from other treatments.
 It is injected into the joint capsule, to act as both a shock absorber and a lubricant for the joint.

 Thus sodium hyaluronate is used as a viscosupplement, administered through a series of injections into the knee, increasing the viscosity of the synovial fluid, which helps lubricate, cushion and reduce pain in the joint.
-It is generally used as a last resort before surgery and provides symptomatic relief, by recovering the viscoelasticity of the articular fluid, and by stimulating new production from synovial fluid.
+It is generally used as a last resort before surgery and provides symptomatic relief, by recovering the viscoelasticity of the articular fluid, and by stimulating new production of synovial fluid.
 Use of sodium hyaluronate may reduce the need for joint replacement.
 Injections appear to increase in effectiveness over the course of four weeks, reaching a peak at eight weeks and retaining some effectiveness at six months, with greater benefit for osteoarthritis than oral analgesics.
 It may also be effective when used with the ankle joint.